 MHA’s 2017 Back to School Toolkit aims to increase emotional intelligence and self-regulation through materials for parents, school personnel, and young people.

 By using the toolkit materials, you will help members of your community:

-- Be aware of the risk factors and early warning signs for mental health disorders in youth;
+- Be aware of the relationship between emotions and behavior problems in youth;

 This year's toolkit includes: